davidbeckonline/fromzerotohugo/content/01_Introduction/01-01_about-me.md

 ---
-title: "01-01_about-me"
+title: "01-01.
+About Me"
 date: 2022-02-20T08:24:12Z
-draft: true
+draft: false
 ---

-# About Me
+### About Me

-You can find more information about me here: xx
+You can find more information about on the main website [davidbeck.online](https://davidbeck.online/).